What Can You Do With Natural Language Processing?

+This article uses terms like parsing and understanding in a loose way, at least compared to traditional meaning of these terms.
 We are going to talk about parsing in the general sense of analyzing a document and extracting its meaning.
 So, we are going to talk about actual parsing of natural languages, but we will spend most of the time on other techniques.
-When it comes to understanding programming languages parsing is the way to go, however you can pick specific alternatives for natural languages.
+When it comes to understanding programming languages, to parsing is the way to go.
+However, for natural languages you can pick specific alternatives.
 In other words, we are mostly going to talk about what you would use instead of parsing, to accomplish your goals.

-For instance, if you wanted to find all for statements a programming language file, you would parse it and then count the number of for.
-Instead, you are probably going to use something like stemming to find all mentions of cats in a natural language document.
+For instance, if you wanted to find all for statements a programming language file, you would parse it and then count the number of for statements.
+Instead, to find all mentions of cats in a natural language document you are probably going to use something like stemming.

 This is necessary because the theory behind the parsing of natural languages might be the same one that is behind the parsing of programming languages, however the practice is very dissimilar.
 In fact, you are not going to build a parser for a natural language.
 That is unless you work in artificial intelligence or as researcher.
 You are even rarely going to use one.
 Rather you are going to find an algorithm that work a simplified model of the document that can only solve your specific problem.

 In short, you are going to find tricks to avoid to actually having to parse a natural language.
 That is why this area of computer science is usually called natural language processing rather than natural language parsing.